We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

-When you practice speaking from your abdomen, try doing it at different volume, so you can match what’s suitable to the situation.
+When you practice speaking from your abdomen, try doing it at different volumes, so you can match what’s suitable for the situation.

 There are many ways to practice speaking louder.
 Often times, actors will partake in breathing exercises as this strengthens their diaphragm, and allows their voice to project loudly and really fill the theater up.